aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/how-to/v3/cv_container_v3.md

 #### Optional inputs

 - `state`: Keyword to define if we want to create(present) or delete(absent) configlets.
 Default is set to `present`
+- `apply_mode`: Define how configlets configured to the containers are managed by ansible:
+  - `loose` (default): Configure new configlets to containers and __ignore__ configlet already configured but not listed.
+  - `strict`: Configure new configlets to containers and __remove__ configlet already configured but not listed.

 ```yaml
 - name: lab04 - cv_container lab